xLeticiaOliveira/NotificationService/README.md

 To ensure good code readability and adherence to programming standards, the main linters in the market were used: flake8, mypy, black, isort, autoflake, and pylint.

-To assist in Pull Request reviews, a Git pipeline was configured to evaluate the code with these linters.
+To assist in Pull Request reviews, a Git pipeline was configured to evaluate the code with these linters and also tests.

 #### Development Environment
 Docker + Poetry was used to develop the project, as Docker ensures a consistent and isolated environment for development, while Poetry simplifies dependency management for the application.